swent-epfl/public/bootcamp/deliverables/B2/1-SetupBackend.md

 We'll walk you through setting up your account and preparing your app for both online and local (emulated) backend operations.

-> [!NOTE]
+> [!WARNING]
 > All the required libraries **are already in the provided repository**.
-> For compatibility reasons, we deactivated the Google services plugin in the `app/build.gradle.kts` file.
+> For compatibility reasons, we deactivated the Google services plugin in the `app/build.gradle.kts` file for B1.
-> You can reactivate it by removing the comment on the line `// alias(libs.plugins.gms)` in the plugins section of the file.
+> Please, activate it now by removing the comment on the line `// alias(libs.plugins.gms)` in the plugins section of the file as this step depends on it.
 >
 > Please use only the provided versions of the libraries, as other versions may cause compatibility issues.